India Supreme Court upholds death sentence for Mumbai attacker

 It was part of a series of coordinated strikes on key landmarks in the city, including luxury hotels and a Jewish centre.

-The three-day rampage led to an increase in tension between India and its nuclear-armed neighbor Pakistan, causing a temporary suspension of peace talks.
+The three-day rampage led to an increase in tension between India and its nuclear-armed neighbour Pakistan, causing a temporary suspension of peace talks.